CJP ANNOUNCES ADOPTION OF AMENDED RULES

 Commission Rules

-A public report can be found at the top of this page, including the full text of the amendments; the reasons for the amendments; a discussion of the public comments submitted; and a discussion of other proposed rule proposals that were received but not circulated for public comment, with the commission’s explanation for not pursuing those proposals.
+A public report can be found at the top of this page, including the full text of the amendments; the reasons for the amendments; and a discussion of other proposed rule proposals that were received but not circulated for public comment, with the commission’s explanation for not pursuing those proposals.

 Code of Civil Procedure